goodop/Public/README.md

 <table>

 ### Note
-This script use Flex fiture, make sure you enabled liff with the command 'Allowliff ' before you use other command.
+This script use Flex fiture, make sure you enabled liff with the command ' Allowliff ' before you use other command.
-<br> For more information, please join our forum discussion <a href="https://bit.ly/2K5Lbx4">click here</a>
+<br>Join our forum discussion for more information <a href="https://bit.ly/2K5Lbx4">click here</a>